My Bebe Love: KiligPaMore: Ticket swapping incident

 On the opening day of the 2015 Metro Manila Film Festival, several moviegoers raised concerns on social media that the tickets they bought for My Bebe Love were misprinted.
 Instead, their tickets had the title of another MMFF movie, Beauty and the Bestie.
 This was confirmed by Jose Javier Reyes on Twitter.
 In the official Twitter account of SM Cinema, it tweeted that there was indeed a mistake in the tickets but the tweets were removed.
-However, on December 26, 2015, Metro Manila Development Authority, organizer of the festival, denied the accusations involving this incident.
+However, on December 26, 2015, Metropolitan Manila Development Authority, organizer of the festival, denied the accusations involving this incident.
 They added that the accusations were baseless and stated that fans should "be responsible in expressing their sentiments especially on social media."
 Wenn Deramas, director of Beauty and the Bestie, was skeptical about the ticket swapping incident and countered the claims of those moviegoers.
 Along with other alleged irregularities of the 2015 Metro Manila Film Festival, the committee on Metro Manila development of the House of Representatives called a meeting to investigate the ticket swapping issue.
 Although during the inquiry, there were no representatives present from both of the producers of My Bebe Love and Beauty and the Bestie.